Iran nuclear deal: Key details

 Uranium enrichment

+Enriched uranium is used to make reactor fuel, but also nuclear weapons.

-There are two uranium enrichment facilities in Iran - Natanz and Fordo - where uranium hexafluoride gas is fed into centrifuges to separate out the most fissile isotope U-235.
+Iran had two facilities - Natanz and Fordo - where uranium hexafluoride gas was fed into centrifuges to separate out the most fissile isotope, U-235.

 Low-enriched uranium, which has a 3%-4% concentration of U-235, can be used to produce fuel for nuclear power plants.
-But it can also be enriched to the 90% needed to produce nuclear weapons.
+"Weapons-grade" uranium is 90% enriched.

 In July 2015, Iran had almost 20,000 centrifuges.
-Under the Joint Comprehensive Plan of Action (JCPOA), it will be limited to installing no more than 5,060 of the oldest and least efficient centrifuges at Natanz for 10 years.
+Under the JCPOA, it was limited to installing no more than 5,060 of the oldest and least efficient centrifuges at Natanz until 2026 - 15 years after the deal's "implementation day" in January 2016.

 By January 2016, Iran had drastically reduced the number of centrifuges installed at Natanz and Fordo, and shipped tonnes of low-enriched uranium to Russia.

-In addition, research and development will take place only at Natanz and be limited for eight years.
-No enrichment will be permitted at Fordo for 15 years, and the underground facility will be converted into a nuclear, physics and technology centre.
+In addition, research and development must take place only at Natanz and be limited until 2024.

+No enrichment will be permitted at Fordo until 2031, and the underground facility will be converted into a nuclear, physics and technology centre.
 The 1,044 centrifuges at the site will produce radioisotopes for use in medicine, agriculture, industry and science.

 Plutonium pathway